Death of Naya Rivera: Glee

 Rivera's many Glee co-stars, a group of whom had gathered at the lake on July 13 to say prayers shortly before her body was found, also paid tribute.
 Jane Lynch was one of the first to react after her death, tweeting "Rest sweet, Naya.
 What a force you were"; several other members of the cast also described her as "a force".
 The show's creators, Ryan Murphy, Ian Brennan, and Brad Falchuk, announced that they planned to start a college fund for Rivera's son, Josey.
 Heather Morris posted photos of their sons together, calling Rivera a "consistent and loving friend" who was the "strongest and most resilient human being [she knew]", and shared a video of herself dancing to Rivera's song "Radio Silence" in tribute.

 The media noted that Rivera's body was found on the anniversary of the death of her co-star and friend, Cory Monteith seven years earlier; a tribute she had sung for him, the song "If I Die Young", saw a surge of views.
 Lea Michele posted black-and-white images of Monteith and Rivera on Instagram to remember both of the actors, while Max Adler tweeted "Hey, July 13th" followed by a middle finger emoji, and John Lock tweeted "today of all the days", as reactions to the deaths of their co-stars.
 Another member of the cast, Kevin McHale, tweeted that "[he is] not religious by any means, but you'd be hard-pressed to convince [him] that Cory didn't help find our girl [Rivera] today".
 Monteith's mother, Ann McGregor, also posted a lengthy tribute, writing how much Rivera's friendship had meant to her son and their family and saying: "We'll carry you in our hearts forever.
 We miss you.
 Friends reunited for eternity".
+In 2022, another Glee alum, Dianna Agron, remembered Rivera on a podcast by saying she and her late co-star “instilled each other with confidence”, as Rivera was her first ever friend on set.